 Refill the Coolant

 Time to refill the coolant.
 Make sure you replace the radiator drain bolt that is at the base of the water pump before adding coolant.
 I recommend using new coolant, but if you drained your used coolant into a clean container, you can re-use it in the motorcycle.
 Place a funnel where the radiator cap goes and slowly pour the coolant into the radiator.
-After the radiator is full up to the radiator neck, let it sit for a couple minutes to allow any trapped air in the radiator to escape, then top off the radiator to the right coolant level.
-Also fill the coolant reservoir to the right level.
+After the radiator is full up to the radiator neck, let it sit for a couple of minutes to allow any trapped air in the radiator to escape, then top off the radiator to the right coolant level.
+Also, fill the coolant reservoir to the right level.

 Reattach the Connector Boot